sbn-psi/madi/README.md

 * [Windows/Linux](https://rclone.org/commands/rclone_mount/)
 * [Mac](https://rclone.org/commands/rclone_nfsmount/)

-Not that this will still download the data on-demand, but you will not need to download the data in advance or store it all at once.
+Note that this will still download the data on-demand, but you will not need to download the data in advance or store it all at once.

 ## Usage - Readiness Check